ScottLogic/blog/_posts/2025-04-11-higher-kinded-types-with-java-and-scala.md

 **Lightweight Higher-Kinded Polymorphism**

-As explained you can't get true HKTs in Java. but by we can applying a technique called "**Lightweight Higher-Kinded Polymorphism**" also known as "*defuctionalisation*" you can simulate them to a useful degree.
+As explained you can't get true HKTs in Java. but by we can apply a technique called "**Lightweight Higher-Kinded Polymorphism**" also known as "*defunctionalisation*" you can simulate them to a useful degree.

 Using interfaces, type tags, and type classes the core idea involves 3 steps: